w3f/polkadot-wiki/docs/learn/how-to/request-cancel-judgement.md

 Registrars can set a fee for their services and limit their attestation to certain fields.
 For example, a registrar could charge 1 DOT to verify one's legal name, email, and GPG key.
 When a user requests judgement, they will pay this fee to the registrar who provides the judgement on those claims.
 Users set a maximum fee they are willing to pay and only registrars below this amount would provide judgement.

-See this [wiki article](../learn-guides-identity.md#registrars) for more on how to become a registrar.
+See [this article](../learn-guides-identity.md#registrars) for more on how to become a registrar.

 * * *